Ulaanbaatar and UNICEF to support mental health of school students

 Mongolia l AKI Press

-Mongolia l News.MN
+Mongolia l UP Post

 Mongolia l AKI Press

-Read moreHave a story to tell, nuanced insights or expert analysis to share with a regional (i.e. Asia), even global, audience?
-Want to weigh in on specific issues afflicting humanity while the deadly virus rages on and wreaks havoc on our old ‘normal’?
+Read moreHave a story to tell, nuanced insights, or expert analysis to share with a regional (i.e. Asia), even global, audience?
+Want to weigh in on specific issues, including those disproportionately affecting specific segments of society, which run the gamut from poverty and inequality to human rights violations?
 We’d love to hear from you.

-We run features, op-eds, analyses, and other original contents that probe issues around human rights and civil liberties, and illuminate the challenges of democratic governance in Asia as states and societies cope with the Covid-19 pandemic.
-We cover Southeast Asia, Northeast Asia, and South Asia.
+We run features, op-eds, analyses, among others, that probe issues around fundamental rights and civil liberties, and illuminate the challenges of governance in Asia.

 © 2022 Asia Democracy Chronicles - Designed and Developed by Neitiviti Studios.